East Riding and Hull

 2023-0235 10 Jul 2023

-Orchard 2000 Pharmacy General Pharmaceutical Council
+General Pharmaceutical Council Orchard 2000 Pharmacy

 Other related deaths

-Concerns summary A pharmacy delivery agent, lacking training and dementia awareness, moved an elderly patient who had fallen and resisted help.
+Concerns summary (AI summary) A pharmacy delivery agent, lacking training and dementia awareness, moved an elderly patient who had fallen and resisted help.
 There's a critical lack of clarity regarding staff responsibilities in such situations.

 Richard Littlewood